gh-conf/credits/README.md

 # credits :metal:

-Respository to give credits to all the awesome contributors of [gh-conf](https://github.com/gh-conf)
+Thanks to all the contributors of [gh-conf](https://github.com/gh-conf) to make it better everyday.

 - [Arshad Kazmi](https://github.com/arshadkazmi42) - Maintainer for all the repositories
 - [Aniruddha Bhattacharya](https://dribbble.com/aniruddha) - Designed the current `gh-conf` logo